QuantumKitHub/MPSKitModels.jl/README.md

     sum(J2 * S_exchange(){i,j} for (i, j) in next_nearest_neighbours(InfiniteCylinder(4)))
 ```

 For convenience, several models have already been defined.
-The full list can be found in the [docs]([docs-dev-url]).
+The full list can be found in the [docs][docs-dev-url].